 POSTOPERATIVE NASAL DEFECT CARE

 Following the reconstructive procedure, a generous amount of antibacterial ointment is placed on the suture line.
 Postoperative oral antibiotics are given to patients with cartilage grafts, diabetics, immuno-compromised patients, and smokers.
-A nonadhesive dressing is place over the area and secured using paper tape for the first 24 hours.
+A nonadhesive dressing is placed over the area and secured using paper tape for the first 24 hours.
 Using cotton tip applicators soaked with saline, patients are taught to gently clean the wound and to reapply ointment three times a day.
 Sutures are removed on postoperative day 7.
 They are instructed to keep out of the sun, use sunscreen with a sun protection factor of at least 30 for the following year, and wear a protective hat whenever possible.

 Patients are followed closely postoperatively.
 Unless refused by the patient, all scars are dermabraded 6 to 8 weeks postoperatively to improve scar cosmesis.
 The authors prefer the use of diamond burrs on low-speed rpm for precise removal of scar to the level of the papillary dermis.
 Rohrich et al promote primary dermabrasion or laser resurfacing at the wound margins in almost every nasal reconstruction.
 Some cases may require revision secondary dermabrasion for optimal contour.1